-Alongside these projects, we plan to deliver significant packages of highways works such as improvements to the M11 Junction 8, the Army and Navy junction and the A127/A130 Fairglen Interchange.
-We also continue to work closely with the Department for Transport, National Highways and other third parties to secure funding for developing a longer-term pipeline covering the next 10 to 15 years.
+We will also continue to deliver on significant packages of road improvement works such as new connections at M11 Junctions 7A and 8 and at the A127 / A130 Fairglen Interchange.
+We will continue to work closely with the Department for Transport and Highways England to secure funding for our long-term pipeline too.

-The Essex Housing Development LLP, our development arm which works with public sector partners to help address the need for general, specialist and affordable housing, continues to bring forward private units which offset the costs of the affordable and specialist units.
-The Council's ambition is to sell 463 units over the next four years.
+Essex Housing, our development arm which works with public sector partners to help address the need for general, specialist and affordable housing, continues to bring forward private units which offset the costs of the affordable and specialist units.
+This helps to promote independence for some of the most vulnerable in the County, improve outcomes and reduce the costs of social care provision.

-The Council also plans to deliver a range of other schemes to enhance, maintain and develop new assets.
-It will continue the ambitions for the Essex Climate Action Commission by delivering buildings with a net-zero carbon operational design, by making our estate more energy efficient and by making Essex more resilient to climate impacts such as flooding.
-The Council also plans to deliver and maintain new and existing cycling infrastructure.
+The Council also plans to deliver a range of other schemes to enhance, maintain and develop new assets and will continue the aspiration to achieve net zero through delivering buildings that will have a net zero carbon operational design, making our estate more energy efficient and making Essex more resilient to climate impacts.

-Finally, the Council will continue its collaboration with Essex Schools to further increase special school places and focus on new schools and pupil referral units.
+Finally, we will continue our collaboration with Essex Schools to further increase special school places and focus on new schools and pupil referral units.

-Further details of the Council's Ácapital investment programme are plans for 2023/24 and 2024/25 are included in the Essex County Council Annual Plans for 2023/24 and 2024/25 which are available on the Council's website. Á
+Further details of the Council's capital investment programme are included in the Essex County Council Annual Plan 2022/23, which is available on the Council's website.